 Scandinavian Lecture Series

-Previous speakers and topics include, amongst others:
+Previous speakers and topics include, among many:

-• Lori Talcott – an artist from the University of Washington-Seattle,
+• Lori Talcott – an artist from the University of Washington-Seattle